astronomer/docs/astro/reporting-dash-exports.md

 <img src={require("../static/img/docs/dash-export-alert.png").default} alt="Configure the conditions that trigger the reporting dashboard to send you a data report for a particular dashboard element." style={{ width: "60%", maxWidth: "400px", height: "auto" }} />

-Like with an emailed dashboard report, when you receive a dashboard alert in an email, the sender appears as **Sigma Computing**.
+Similar to an emailed dashboard report, when you receive a reporting dashboard alert in an email, the sender appears as **Sigma Computing**.
 The subject line also includes the name of the dashboard element's data you exported.